zyxiang6/zyxiang6.github.io/index.md

 layout: home
 author_profile: true
 title: "Welcome"
+excerpt: "PhD student in Physics at UC Berkeley studying strongly correlated 2D electron systems with scanning tunneling microscopy"
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
+  overlay_image: /assets/images/header-bg.jpg
   actions:
     - label: "Learn More About My Research"
       url: "/research/"
-excerpt: "PhD student in Physics at UC Berkeley studying strongly correlated 2D electron systems with scanning tunneling microscopy"
 intro:
   - excerpt: "I am a fourth-year Ph.D. candidate in Physics at UC Berkeley in Prof. Feng Wang's group, focusing on strongly correlated two-dimensional electron systems.
 I earned my Bachelor of Science (2020) in Physics from the University of Chinese Academy of Sciences (UCAS).
 I also gained research experience at UC Berkeley as an undergraduate researcher in 2019.